China party mouthpiece says no Internet freedom without order, as U.S. TV shows pulled

 The removal of the shows coincides with a broad crackdown on online freedom of expression that has intensified since President Xi Jinping came to power last year and drawn criticism from rights advocates at home and abroad.

-Authorities last week also stepped up their battle against pornography, revoking some online publication licenses of one of China's largest Internet firms, Sina Corp, for allowing
+Authorities last week also stepped up their battle against pornography, revoking some online publication licences of one of China's largest Internet firms, Sina Corp, for allowing

 "lewd and pornographic" content.